 – Where to stay near Reykjavik –

-If you are planning to do any of the trips of the above (or all of them?), I recommend staying in a hotel near Reykjavik.
+If you are planning to do any of the trips above (or all of them?), I recommend staying in a hotel near Reykjavik.
 This way you do not have to rush to come back to the capital before it gets dark.

 If you are of an adventurous spirit, this place is your dream!
 You can stay for a looong time, the list of activities around are endless!